Last Updated: January 2, 2019

 The Japanese government has estimated that by 2025, more than 7 million people in Japan will have dementia.
 Last year, the National Police Agency in Japan reported that 12,208 people with dementia went missing.
 While most were found alive, 150 were never found and 479 were found dead.

-These staggering numbers have led the country to launch a comprehensive plan for coping with the epidemic.
-Matsudo is one dementia friendly city, conducting regular trainings on identifying signs of dementia and interacting with seniors who have the disease.
-The city also has a volunteer group, called the Orange Patrol.
+These staggering numbers have led the country to launch a comprehensive plan for coping with the dementia epidemic.
+Matsudo, Japan is one dementia-friendly city, conducting regular training on identifying signs of dementia and interacting with seniors who have the disease.
+The city also has a volunteer group, called the “Orange Patrol.”
 The name in Japanese (olenji koe kake tai) loosely translates to “troop that calls out to the elderly.”
 By striking up simple conversations with seniors, these volunteers can determine if the senior is okay, or if they need extra assistance.

-How Dementia Awareness Training Serves Seniors in Japan
+How Dementia Training Serves Seniors

 These classes are part of Japan’s national plan to address dementia which includes nursing, prevention and research services.
 It also features a campaign for increasing dementia awareness.
-The Japanese government expects to have 8 million people trained by the end of the next fiscal year.
+The Japanese government expects to have eight million people trained by the end of the next fiscal year.

 “It would be a familiar thing.
-So we wanted the plan: First, to create a structure in the local communities to support those with dementia and, second, to create a society where it will be natural for them to live.”
+So we wanted the plan: First, to create a structure in the local communities to support those with dementia and second, to create a society where it will be natural for them to live.”

 - The Importance of Building Dementia-Friendly Communities